cerenyanik/Best_Survival_Model_Detection-Titanic/README.md

 **Variable = Definition > Key**
 - survival = Survival > 0 = No, 1 = Yes
 - pclass = Ticket class > 1 = 1st, 2 = 2nd, 3 = 3rd
-- age = Age is fractional if less than 1.
+- age = Age > Age is fractional if less than 1.
 If the age is estimated, is it in the form of xx.5
 - sibsp = # of siblings / spouses aboard the Titanic
 Sibling (brother, sister, stepbrother, stepsister)
 Spouse = husband, wife (mistresses and fiancés were ignored)